myshell-ai/AIlice/README.md

 - **Develop Agents** with various functionalities based on the current framework.

-- **Explore the application of IACT architecture on complex tasks.** By utilizing an interactive agents calling tree, we can break down large documents for improved reading comprehension, as well as decompose complex software engineering tasks into smaller modules, completing the entire project build and testing through iterations.
+- **Explore the application of IACT architecture on complex tasks.** By utilizing an interactive agents call tree, we can break down large documents for improved reading comprehension, as well as decompose complex software engineering tasks into smaller modules, completing the entire project build and testing through iterations.
 This requires a series of intricate prompt designs and testing efforts, but it holds an exciting promise for the future.
 The IACT architecture significantly alleviates the resource constraints imposed by the context window, allowing us to dynamically adapt to more intricate tasks.

 - **Build rich external interaction modules using self-expansion mechanisms!
 This will be accomplished in [AIliceEVO](https://github.com/stevenlu137/AIliceEVO).**